HOME | AVL DU | 10kTRAIL | GRINDER | DU4KIDS

-Start your duathlon adventure with a 5k run on paved roads that will be a flat, out and back course starting at the Winery and paralleling the French Broad River.
+Start your Asheville Duathlon adventure with a 5k run on paved roads that will be a flat, out and back course starting at the Winery and paralleling the French Broad River.

-The second duathlon run is perfect for the adventure seeker, as it is the most challenging leg of the race, complete with dirt roads and technical single track trail.
+The second Duathlon Run is perfect for the adventure seeker, as it is the most challenging leg of the race, complete with dirt roads and technical single track trail.
 2 or 3 person teams welcome in the Asheville Duathlon!

 Safety Note: NO HEADPHONES allowed at the event, as they produce danger to yourself and others around you when needing to communicate at the event.
 You will receive a time penalty and even get DQ’d if you are found wearing them.